 PPT revenue is revenue recognized for tax oil, being Prime's share of entitlement production that is sold by the operators to settle its tax obligations to the Nigerian state.
 As the tax oil lifted by the operator on behalf of Prime is sold to 3rd party customers and proceeds are used to settle Prime's tax liabilities, this share of PPT is considered to be within the scope of IFRS 15, 'Revenue from contracts with customers'.
 Consequently, this portion of income tax is presented gross in revenue and offset in current income tax expense.
-No PPT revenue has been reported anymore since August 2023 with Prime lifting its own entitlement production and paying its tax in cash.
+Prime has no longer reported PPT revenue since August 2023 with Prime lifting its own entitlement production and paying its tax in cash.